A. J. Meerwald

 A.J.
 Meerwald, later known as Clyde A. Phillips, is a restored dredging oyster schooner, whose home port is in the Bivalve section of Commercial Township in Cumberland County, New Jersey.
-The schooner was added to the National Register of Historic Places on November 7, 1995 for her significance in architecture, commerce, and maritime history.
+The gaff-rigged schooner was added to the National Register of Historic Places on November 7, 1995 for her significance in architecture, commerce, and maritime history.
 She became the state tall ship in 1998.
 Today, A.J.
 Meerwald is used by the Bayshore Center at Bivalve for onboard educational programs in the Delaware Bay, and at other ports in the New Jersey, Pennsylvania, and Delaware region.